 Some people believe they can taper by themselves without a doctor.
 If you are considering that, then we strongly suggest you reconsider.
 A doctor can help monitor your symptoms and will know how to properly taper the dose and how to react if things go wrong.

 If you are facing Zoloft addiction, then one of the first treatment options is a medical detox program.
 This involves a doctor who watches over your symptoms and continues to taper your dose until you can stop using the medication or substance.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 In the case of Zoloft, a detox program typically starts by reducing your dose and monitoring your mood and symptoms.
 If you are doing well, then the doctor may reduce your dose again.
 This will continue until you are on a very small dose and your brain has adjusted.